JonasTFab/IN4200_High_Performance_Computing_and_Numerical_Projects/home_exam_i/IN4200_HE1_15806/README.md

 # read_graph_from_file1.c

-This function reads the generated connectivity graph file and outputs the number of nodes as and allocates a 2D table of size NxN.
+This function reads the generated connectivity graph file and outputs the number of nodes and allocates a 2D table of size NxN.
 The table is then filled with 1 and 0 where 1 means connection between two nodes and 0 means no connection.
-Row x and column y are presented as node x and node y.
+Column x and row y are presented as node x and node y.
 Note that since x is connected to y, then y is also connected to x, hence index [x][y] and [y][x] is given the value 1.
-The results by using the script above is shown below.
+The results by using the text file generated above is shown below.

 ```bash